Positions for Hire

 - Optional: conflict resolution skills, teambuilding and leadership skills, training in therapy or childhood education

-APPLY BY MARCH 20TH: If you are interested in becoming a Quest Leader for the upcoming summer, submit an application by March 20th.
+APPLY BY MARCH 26TH: If you are interested in becoming a Quest Leader for the upcoming summer, submit an application by March 26th.
 We may extend that deadline if we need more applicants.
 We accept applications all year round, but do not begin our hiring process until February.
 Apply with the link below.
-If you have any questions about the application, please send an email via contact form Attention: Eric
+If you have any questions about the application, please send an email via contact form Attention: Cassidy

-AUDITIONS – The Last Week of March: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
+AUDITIONS – March & April: Applicants who show the most potential in their Job Application, are invited to participate in a group improvisational acting, storytelling, and roleplaying audition.
 Five applicants and the Director, Mark, meet and play acting games together.
 You do not need to prepare anything for the audition.
 This is a requirement for being hired.
 Auditions are held the week of spring break (generally the last week of March), and potentially the first week of April.